yowlonglee/Enhanced-Powergaming-Scripts/README.md

 ##### MO-CORE

-This script is designed for all core classes: Fighter, Mage, Thief, Cleric, Druid, Shaman, and any combination of multiclass/dualclass to include kits.
+This script is designed for all core classes: Fighter, Mage, Thief, Cleric, Druid, Shaman, Monk, Ranger, Paladin, and any combination of multiclass/dualclass to include kits.
 This script will constantly Turn Undead when the "V" key is pressed and will cast pre-buffing spells when the "B" key is pressed.
 If the character is able, this script will constantly be detecting traps while idle or when the "D" key is pressed.

-##### MO-MONK

-This is a script specifically designed for the Monk class.
-This script will constantly be detecting traps while idle or when the "D" key is pressed.
-This script will cast pre-buff spells when the "B" key is pressed.
-In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.

-##### MO-PALADIN

-This is a script specifically designed for the Paladin class.
-This script will constantly Turn Undead when the "V" key is pressed and will cast pre-buff spells when the "B" key is pressed.
-In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.

-##### MO-RANGER

-This is a script specifically designed for the Ranger class (NON-dual or multi).
-This script will cast pre-buff spells when the "B" key is pressed.
-In addition to pre-buffing, the script will intelligently heal and use abilities both in and out of combat.
-If you are playing a Cleric/Ranger dual or multiclass, please use the MO-Core or MO-BasicAI script instead.

 ##### MO-SKALD